 Once you’ve selected the domain for which you want to add a certificate, move to the section below.

 Option 1: You Already Have an SSL Certificate.

-If you already have an SSL certificate, flag the option in the second section of this tab, Certificate.
-Then, you need to upload the SSL certificate, the key file that was provided to you by your certificate provider, and the Intermediate CA (while this last upload is not required, it is recommended).
+If you already have an SSL certificate, flag the corresponding option the Certificate section.
+You then need to upload the SSL certificate, the key file that was provided to you by your certificate provider, and the Intermediate CA.

 Please Note: You shouldn’t upload the certificate in a compressed file (.zip).
 Rather, you need to open the zip file and upload the uncompressed certificate file.
 The key files should not be password protected.

 The file should be in a PEM format and included in a text file.
 Acceptable file types are: p8, key, p10, csr, cer, crl, p7c, crt, der, pem, p12, pfx, p7b, spc, p7r.
 The certificate file should include only the text between the following tags (include the tags in the text file):